edresch/coalescence/coalescence.md

 * *"The infinitely far-away is not only near, but it is infinitely near."* - [Edward Conze, Buddhist linguist](https://imgur.com/jlvewBA)

+* "All things by immortal power, Near or far, Hiddenly / To each other linked are, That thou canst not stir a flower / Without troubling of a star..." - [Francis Thompson](https://imgur.com/2O2eE8z)

 * "There is no empty space.
 When we go *down - down - down* - there is vibrations - stuff popping - invisible connections - ***entanglement."*** - [Fred Alan Wolf, theoretical physicist](https://imgur.com/r5NuS1w)

 * [Quantum entanglement](https://w.wiki/DEw) is a label for when particles cannot be described independently of the state of the others, even when separated by a large distance.
 The term was coined by Nobel Prize-winning physicist Erwin Schrödinger who stated - *“I would not call it one but rather the characteristic trait of quantum mechanics.”*